buvis/docs/src/catalogue/airsonic.md

 ## Description

-Airsonic is a Free and Open Source community driven media server
+Airsonic is a Free and Open Source community driven media server.

 ## k8 at home search